-CHAPTER 61 MOTOR VEHICLES
+MOTOR VEHICLES

 - 1. Definitions.

 - 2. Coverage.

 - 3. Speed limit.

 - 4. Unsafe Operation.

-- 5. Obstructing airstrip.
+- Obstructing airstrip.

 - 6. Influence of intoxicating liquor or beverage.

 - 7. Required equipment.

 - 8. Reporting of accidents.

 - 9. Minors under twelve years of age.

 - 10. Passengers in a cart/trailer.

 - 11. Penalties.

-- A. "Street" means a way used by the public for traffic of vehicles. - B. "Vehicle" includes every device in, upon or by which any person or property is or may be transported or drawn upon a street or highway, except devices moved exclusively by human power unaided by internal combustion engines or other such mechanical devices for the generation of energy.
+Section 1.
+Definitions.
+A. "Street" means a way used by the public for traffic of vehicles.

+- B. "Vehicle" includes every device in, upon or by which any person or property is or may be transported or drawn upon a street or highway, except devices moved exclusively by human power unaided by internal combustion engines or other such mechanical devices for the generation of energy.
 Devices designed primarily for travel over snow or ice by means of skies, belts, cleats, or low pressure tires are deemed "Vehicles".
-Boat, canoes, barges and any other water based craft are vehicles when referred to in this chapter. - C. "All Terrain Vehicle" or ATV includes 3-or 4-wheeled motorized vehicle, wheeled or tracked vehicles, and snow machines, and any motorized vehicle capable of traveling on a non-road terrain.
+Boat, canoes, barges and any other water based craft are vehicles when referred to in this Chapter. - C. "All Terrain Vehicle" or ATV includes 3-or 4-wheeled motorized vehicle, wheeled or tracked vehicles, and snowmachines, and any motorized vehicle capable of travelling on a non-road terrain. - Section 2.

-Section 2.
 Coverage.

-This chapter is effective within the city limits of Goodnews Bay including the airport and applies to all roads and trails over which the city exercises control, whether within or outside of the city limits of Goodnews Bay.
+This chapter is effective within the city limits of Kaltag including the airport and applies to all roads and trails over which the City exercises control, whether within or outside of the city limits of Kaltag. - Section 3.

-Section 3.
 Speed limit.
 It shall be unlawful for any vehicle to travel at a speed greater than 15 miles per hour within the city limits.
-Regardless of any posted limit, it is also unlawful to drive a land based vehicle at a speed greater than is reasonable under the existing road or weather conditions.
+Regardless of any posted limit, it is also unlawful to drive a land based vehicle at a speed greater than is reasonable under the existing road or weather conditions. - Section 4.

-Section 4.
 Unsafe operation.

-- A. No person shall drive, operate, stop or move any vehicle, be it water or land based, in a careless, reckless, or negligent manner so as to endanger or be likely to endanger the safety of any person or property of any person. - B. It shall be unlawful for any person to disregard the STOP and CAUTION signs.
-Any resident who is observed to continually disregard the STOP and CAUTION signs shall be served notice by the city council or by the VPSO of a violation and fined accordingly.
+A. No person shall drive, operate, stop or move any vehicle, be it water or land based, in a careless, reckless, or negligent manner so as to endanger or be likely to endanger the safety of any person or property of any person. - B. It shall be unlawful for any person to disregard the STOP and CAUTION signs.
+Any resident who is observed to continually disregard the STOP and CAUTION signs shall be served notice by the City Council or by the VPSO of a violation and fined accordingly. - Section 5.

-Section 5.
 Obstructing airstrip.

-- A. No person may place an object on the surface of the airstrip which because of its nature or location might cause injury or damage to an aircraft or person(s) riding in the aircraft. - B. No person may dig a hole or make any kind of excavation, or drive a sled, tractor, truck or any kind of vehicle upon the surface of the airstrip which might make ruts, or tracks, or add to an accumulation of tracks so as to cause sufficient roughness of the surface to endanger aircraft using the airstrip.
+A. No person may place an object on the surface of the airstrip which because of its nature or location might cause injury or damage to an aircraft or person(s) riding in the aircraft. - B. No person may dig a hole or make any kind of excavation, or drive a sled, tractor, truck or any kind of vehicle upon the surface of the airstrip which might make ruts, or tracks, or add to an accumulation of tracks so as to cause sufficient roughness of the surface to endanger aircraft using the airstrip. - Section 6.

-Section 6.
 Influence of intoxicating liquor or beverage.

-It shall be unlawful to operate or drive a vehicle or an ATV while under the influence of intoxicating liquor or beverage within the city limits.

-Section 7.
+(Deleted, Ord.
+96-04.) - Section 7.
 Required equipment.

-No person shall drive or operate a vehicle or an ATV unless it is equipped with the following:
+No person shall drive or operate a vehicle or an ATV unless it is equipped with the following. - A. At least one headlamp so aimed and of sufficient intensity to reveal persons and vehicles at a distance of at least 100 feet ahead during hours of darkness under normal atmospheric conditions.
+The headlamp shall be so aimed that glaring rays are not projected into the eyes of an oncoming driver; Lights (headlights, brake and tail lights) must be in proper working order and in use from dusk to dawn.
+Brake lights must be in proper working order.
+Failure to properly use lights within the city is punishable by fine set forth in section 11(A);